Skip to content

 Forest Gardens for Water Conservation

-“Danga dof,” is a phrase in the Wolof language that Mariama Ndao heard countless times over her first two years in the Trees for the Future training program as she pulled water from an 80 foot well and carried ten gallon tubs on her head to water her newly planted jujube trees.
-As Mariama, in … Continued
+“Danga dof,” is a phrase in the Wolof language that Mariama Ndao heard countless times during her first two years in the Trees for the Future training program.
+She pulled water from an 80-foot well and carried ten-gallon tubs on her head to water her newly planted jujube trees.
+In her mid-50s, Mariama carried over … Continued

 Add Impact to Your Inbox